 Please use Harvard style.

 Tables should be concise.
-Tables too large for print publication should be submitted as supplementary data.
+Large tables should be submitted as supplementary data.

 - Number tables in the order they are cited in the text

 - Include a title – a single sentence at the head of the table that includes the name of the organism studied

 - Use footnotes to provide any additional explanatory material, cross-referenced to the column entries